ibm-cloud-docs/monitoring/metrics/cloudfoundry-docs.md

 Platform metrics are metrics that are exposed by enabled-Sysdig resources in {{site.data.keyword.cloud_notm}}.
 You must configure a Sysdig instance in a region to monitor these metrics.

-You can configure 1 instance only of the {{site.data.keyword.mon_full_notm}} service per region to collect platform metrics.
+You can configure only 1 instance of the {{site.data.keyword.mon_full_notm}} service per region to collect platform metrics.
-* To configure the Sysdig instance, you must set on the *platform metrics* configuration setting.
+* To configure the Sysdig instance, you must set the *platform metrics* configuration setting.
 [Learn more](/docs/Monitoring-with-Sysdig?topic=Sysdig-platform_metrics_enabling).
 * If a Sysdig instance in a region is already enabled to collect platform metrics, metrics from enabled-Sysdig resources are collected automatically and available for monitoring through this instance.
 For more information about enabled-Sysdig services, see [Cloud services](/docs/Monitoring-with-Sysdig?topic=Sysdig-cloud_services).

 To monitor Cloud Foundry (CF) apps, check that the {{site.data.keyword.mon_full_notm}} instance is provisioned in the same region where your apps are running.